Contains the active ingredient, escitalopram (as escitalopram oxalate)

 your epilepsy is not properly controlled; if it is properly controlled your doctor

-will wish to watch you carefully if you take escitalopram)
+will wish to monitor you carefully if you take escitalopram)

 problems with blood clotting or abnormal bleeding, i.e. a tendency to bleed or bruise